 Pastors who preach The Guilt Trip are often admired for being “serious about discipleship,” but they’re trying to do God’s work with the devil’s tools.

 It works against discipleship and mission because God doesn’t use fear, guilt, or shame to get his people to behave.
 God’s kindness leads us to repentance.
-Love is the new law.
+Love is the new law for those in Christ.

 As Dallas Willard said, “Guilt is never a profitable motivation in the kingdom of God.”
 It’s also not a profitable motivator in the kingdom of God.

 The Pep Rally is filled with nice, encouraging, therapeutic platitudes that attempt to help people feel a little less stressed out when they come to church.
 It’s a little weekend “pick-me-up” after a tough week of life.

 It’s a kitten poster telling you to “Hang In There, Baby!”
 Its main goal is to make you feel better, to inspire you, to “fill you up” for the week to come.